 Fugashi: Classic Japanese Dried Wheat Gluten Snack

-The dried wheat gluten cake, Fu has a long history and is said to have been transmitted from China about 700 years ago.
+The dried wheat gluten cake has a long history, transmitted from China about 700 years ago.

-In Japan, since around the Edo period (Edo: 1603 to 1868), the food has continued to be used as an ingredient for snack foods, and what I introduce here “Fu-Gashi (麩菓子)” is one of the quintessential.
+In Japan, from around the Edo period (Edo: 1603 to 1868), the food has been an ingredient for snacks,

 Fugashi (麩菓子)

-The Dagashi treat is cheap, usually sold for several dozen yen at supermarkets, so it is loved particularly by children.
+As the Dagashi treat is cheap, usually sold for several dozen yen at supermarkets, it is loved particularly by children.

-As its name indicates, the main ingredient of Fu-Gashi is Fu and the entire surface of the snack is coated with brown sugar syrup and dried.
+As its name indicates, the main ingredient is Fu, whose entire surface is coated with brown sugar syrup and dried.

-Fugashi mostly comes in a stick shape where the brown sugar coating has a savory sweetness, while the inner Fu part is light and crisp like a baguette.
+Fugashi mostly comes in a stick shape, where the brown sugar coating has a savory sweetness, while the inner part is light and crisp like a baguette.

 How to Enjoy

-Of course, Fugashi can be eaten as it is, but there is a recommended way to enjoy it that became a popular topic on the internet before.
+Fugashi can be eaten as it is.
+But there is a recommended way to enjoy it.

 Recipe using Mochi-Fu